-- 106. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology. - 107.
-As discussed in Chapter 1 (Table 2 and 3), the GM wheat and barley have been modified by introduction (wheat) or knockout of genes (wheat and barley) conferring yield enhancement.
-These introduced genes will be considered further as a potential source of risk. - 108.
-The GM wheat and barley also contains other marker genes, nptll and hptll from E. coli that confer antibiotic resistance, and the bar gene that confers herbicide tolerance.
+104. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology.

+105. As discussed in Chapter 1 (Table 2 and 3), the GM wheat and barley have been modified by introduction (wheat) or knockout of genes (wheat and barley) conferring yield enhancement.
+These introduced genes will be considered further as a potential source of risk.

+106. The GM wheat and barley also contains other marker genes, nptll and hptll from E. coli that confer antibiotic resistance, and the bar gene that confers herbicide tolerance.
 These genes were used as selectable markers during development of the GM plants.
-The nptll, hptll and bar genes and their products have been extensively characterised and assessed as posing negligible risk to human or animal health or to the environment by the Regulator, as well as by other regulatory agencies in Australia and overseas.
+While there is concern regarding the overuse of antibiotics and the development of resistance to these antibiotics (see, e.g. FSANZ website, accessed 19 March 2024), the nptll, hptll and bar genes and their products have been extensively characterised and assessed as posing negligible risk to human or animal health or to the environment by the Regulator, as well as by other regulatory agencies in Australia and overseas when expressed in GM plants.
 Further information about the antibiotic resistance genes can be found in the document Marker genes in GM plants on the OGTR website.
 The bar gene and its protein product, PAT, have been assessed in other RARMPs as well as in scientific literature, as detailed in Chapter 1 (Section 4.3).
 The environmental safety of the PAT protein present in biotechnology-derived crops has also been extensively assessed worldwide (CERA, 2011).
 As the marker genes have not been found to pose a substantive risk to either people or the environment, their potential effects will not be further considered for this application.